50 Fun and Unique Things to Do in Gainesville TODAY

 43. Hangout at Westside Park

-In addition, Westside Park also features an Olympic pool complete with dive tower, splash pad and lap lanes for endless water activity.
+In addition, Westside Park also features an Olympic pool complete with a dive tower, splash pad, and lap lanes for endless water activity.
 A true gem of Gainesville, Westside Park is an ideal destination for those wanting to enjoy activity or simply get out into nature.

 Address: 1001 NW 34th Street, 32605